 1998.
 “Gender and Nazism: Women Joiners of the Pre-1933 Nazi Party,” with Brian Ault.
 American Behavioral Scientist.
 41 (9): 1193-1218.

 Dr. Marit Berntson joined the Roanoke faculty in fall 2002 after spending two years at Grinnell College as a Mellon postdoctoral fellow and lecturer.
 She received her Ph.D. from the University of Minnesota and her B.A. from St. Olaf College.
-Dr. Berntson will spend her Fall 2015 sabbatical on a new research project on the sociology of sport using data from surveys, participant observations, interviews, and existing statistics involving CrossFit.
+Dr. Berntson recently began a new research project on the sociology of sport using data from surveys, participant observations, interviews, and existing statistics involving CrossFit.
 She worked recently with Dr. Kristi Hoffman, Roanoke College, and Dr. Tracy Luff, Concord University, on a multi-year study of relationships, hooking up, and dating among college students, which resulted in articles in Contexts, College Student Affairs Journal, and Sexuality & Culture.
 In 2013, she published a chapter on fascism in the Oxford Bibliographies in Sociology, which she updated in 2018.
 Her published dissertation research was on women's reasons for joining France's extreme right-wing Front National political party based on an analysis of party documents, fieldwork, and interviews and correspondence conducted from 1997-2000.
 Her earlier published research was on nationalism, fascism in Europe between the first and second world wars, and women in the pre-1933 Nazi Party.
 Dr. Berntson is in charge of Assessment and the 2018-2019 PEP Self-Study for the Sociology Department and serves on the Institutional Review Board, the Academic Integrity Council, and as a Faculty Marshal.